foldmaker/foldmaker/README.md

 # ![](logo.png)

 Foldmaker is a lightweight tool (120 lines uncommented), and **a way of thinking** for building parsers.
 It was designed to be as user-friendly and minimal as possible.
 Design of Foldmaker is centered around a single idea that makes parsing easier:

 > **PARSING IS RE-TOKENIZATION**

-Now you know the Truth.
-With the power of the Truth, you can implement JSON.parse only in [~45 lines](https://github.com/foldmaker/json-parse) or SCSS-like preprocessors only in [~50 lines](https://github.com/foldmaker/css-nested).
-It's relieving that this Truth can explained with words.
+Now you know the truth.
+With the power of the truth, you can implement JSON.parse only in [~45 lines](https://github.com/foldmaker/json-parse) or SCSS-like preprocessors only in [~50 lines](https://github.com/foldmaker/css-nested).
+It's relieving that this truth can be explained with words.
 Not all the truths can be.
-Some truths are only metaphors.
-This one is not only a metaphor.
-It's very literal: Foldmaker uses its tokenizer function, also during parsing.
+Some truths are metaphors only.
+This one is not a metaphor.
+It's quite literal: Foldmaker uses its tokenizer function, also during parsing.
 The same function.
 We use it, first to tokenize our **string**, then to tokenize our **token stream**.
 Then we use it again, on the resulting token stream, and so on.
 Repeat after me:

-> To **parse()** is to **tokenize()**. and to recursively **parse()** is only to **tokenize()** enough times.
+> To **parse()** is to **tokenize()**. and to recursively **parse()** is solely to **tokenize()** enough times.

 More on this is explained below.